compassresearch/cml-syntax/syntax/process.md

 | '[[`[[`]], [[renaming pair|process]], `|` [[bind list|pattern]], [ `@`, [[expression]] ], `]]` <br />
 ;

+Note that the M20 parser only supports a single expression after an identifier in a [[renaming pair|process]]; this is the subject of issue #13.

 [[renaming pair|process]] → <br />
   [[identifier|lexical]], { `.`, [[expression]] }, `<-`, [[identifier|lexical]], { `.`, [[expression]] } <br />
 ;